Info for companies about cosmetics

 Persons wishing to place a product on the market may submit an application to the Federal Office for Safety in Health Care (BASG) pursuant to Section 1 (3b) of the German Medicines Act (AMG) for a determination as to whether that product falls within the definition of a medicinal product.
 The BASG also performs delineations of medical devices based solely on § 5a of the Austrian Medical Devices Act (BGBl.
 657/1996 as amended, MPG).
 These orders are subject to a fee.
 The respective forms and details can be found here.

-Criteria for delimitation
+Criteria for demarcation

 Important criteria for the delimitation can be found primarily in the decisions of the European Court of Justice (ECJ).